stefanneculai/joomla-mvc/README.md

     config/
       sql/
       configuration.php      -- application's config file
-      routes.ph              -- the routes that are used in the current application lib/
+      routes.php              -- the routes that are used in the current application lib/
       tada/                  -- the code of the MVC application public